 How long does it take to get a divorce in Canada?

 In general, the average time to get a divorce is nearly 4 to 6 months.
 An uncontested divorce takes one to several months.
-To get a divorce is the fasted way.
-In case of a contested divorce, it takes a long time which can be more than a year.
+Getting a divorce is the fastest way.
+In the case of a contested divorce, it takes a long time, which can be more than a year.

 How much does a divorce cost if both parties agree?

-If both parties agree and they prepare their papers, the cost becomes quite lower.
+If both parties agree and prepare their papers, the cost becomes quite low.
 It can be under $500.
 This type of divorce is called an uncontested divorce.

 What is the cheapest way to get divorced?

-The cheapest way to get a divorce is to prepare their papers and apply to the court together.
-In that case, they don’t have to pay any lawyer fee as they are doing the lawyer’s job.
+The cheapest way to get a divorce is to prepare their papers and apply to court together.
+In that case, they don’t have to pay any lawyer fees as they are doing the lawyer’s job.
 As all the papers are available online, it’s easy too.

 How long must a couple be separated before divorce in Canada?

-In Canada, a couple must be separated for a full one year from each other before the divorce.
-There could be an exception to this condition which can be cruelty or adultery from any couple’s side.
+In Canada, a couple must be separated for a full year from each other before the divorce.
+There could be an exception to this condition, which can be cruelty or adultery from any couple's side.